 Contribution to Assets

 The judge will also consider whether the relationship was structured as a joint effort.
 For example, if one party stayed home to take care of the household and children while the other party was the primary wage earner, the relationship may be classified as a joint effort.
 In these types of cases, the lower income earner may have an equal right to the accumulated assets.

 It is important to speak to a lawyer who knows the law as it relates to common law partners’ rights and can address your specific concerns.
-As the largest family law group in British Columbia, Quay Law Centre has the experience and skill necessary to help you achieve the results you desire.
+Quay Law Centre has the experience and skill necessary to help you achieve the results you desire.

-To schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161.
-From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.
+To schedule a consultation, contact Quay Law Centre at 604-527-1161.
+From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, and any other area throughout B.C., Canada and internationally.